KXLAA/nartefacts/README.md

 ### General

-- [ ] Add Framer motion page transitions
+- [ ] Add Framer motion page transitions and regular transitions
+- [ ] Add proper stories
+- [ ] fix path name issue
 - [ ] add loading transitions
 - [ ] responsive design
 - [ ] move all images used on the home page to s3 from uploadcare